SS America (1939): Construction (1936–1940)

-Early career (1939–1941)
+Early career (1940–1941)

+World War II began in Europe on September 1, 1939, the day after the vessel was launched.
+The United States was still neutral at that point.
+The ship's name, along with "United States Lines" and two American flags were painted in large size to be clearly visible on both sides of the hull.
+The vessel did not take to its intended North Atlantic service route, instead sailing in safer waters close to the US.
+At night, it sailed fully illuminated, as further precaution.

+The liner entered service on 10 August 1940, undertaking its maiden voyage, a cruise to San Juan, as the flagship of the United States Lines.

 As originally designed, America could carry 543 in cabin class, 418 in tourist class, 241 in third class, and 643 crew.
 The interior accommodations were styled by architects Eggers & Higgins to be the utmost in contemporary American design, making use of stainless steel, ceramics, and synthetics.

 America was originally constructed with low funnels in order to give the ship a modern, streamlined appearance.
 Very early in its career, however, the height of the funnels was increased by 16 feet, due to heavy soot deposits on the decks.
-The forward funnel was in actuality a dummy, housing the horn and certain ventilation uptakes.

-Due to conflict having begun in Europe in World War II, in which the United States was still neutral, the ship's name, along with "United States Lines" and two American flags were painted in large size to be clearly visible on both sides of the hull.

-At night, it sailed while fully illuminated, as further precaution.
-Additionally, it did not immediately take to its intended North Atlantic service route, instead sailing in safer waters.
-It was, however, quietly fitted with a degaussing cable for protection against naval mines on 3 January 1941.
+The forward funnel was a non-functioning dummy, housing the horn and certain ventilation uptakes.
+The vessel was quietly fitted with a degaussing cable for protection against naval mines on 3 January 1941.